Love Is All Around

-"Love Is All Around" is a song recorded by English rock band the Troggs, featuring a string quartet and a 'tick tock' sound on percussion, in D-major.
+"Love Is All Around" is a song recorded by English rock band the Troggs.
 Released as a single in October 1967, it was a top-ten hit in both the UK and US.

 "Love Is All Around" has been covered by numerous artists, including R.E.M., with whom the Troggs subsequently recorded their 1992 comeback album Athens Andover.
 R.E.M.'s cover was a B-side on their 1991 "Radio Song" single, and they also played it during their first appearance at MTV's Unplugged series that same year.
 Wet Wet Wet's cover, for the soundtrack to the 1994 film Four Weddings and a Funeral, was an international hit and spent 15 consecutive weeks at number one on the UK Singles Chart.

-Background and release
+Writing and original recording

-"Love Is All Around" was written by lead singer Reg Presley in around ten minutes, inspired by a television transmission of the Joystrings Salvation Army band's "Love That's All Around".
-It was recorded at Pye Studios with Larry Page producing and Alan McKenzie engineering.
-In the UK, the single was released on producer Larry Page's record label Page One.
-Earlier in 1967, the Troggs had intended to sever ties with the label and with Page, who was also their manager; however, after several months, they later decided to stay, though they changed manager.
-In the rest of Europe and North America, "Love Is All Around" by released on Fontana Records.
-The B-side "When Will the Rain Come" was written by drummer Ronnie Bond.
+Reg Presley, lead singer of the Troggs, wrote "Love Is All Around" in about ten minutes, inspired by a TV broadcast of the Salvation Army band Joystrings performing an evangelical song titled "Love That's All Around".
+The Troggs recorded Presley's song at Pye Studios for the record label Page One owned by their manager Larry Page, who also produced the recording.
+The single was released in the UK in October 1967.
+The Troggs had intended to sever ties with Page and his record label earlier that year; however, after the success of the single they decided to stay, though changed managers.
+The single was released in the rest of Europe and North America on Fontana Records.
+The B-side, "When Will the Rain Come" was written by drummer Ronnie Bond.

 On the UK Record Retailer chart (since recognised as the official chart for this period), "Love Is All Around" spent a total of 14 weeks on the chart, reaching its peak at number 5 in the fourth week of November 1967.
 Whilst, in the US, although it was released there in November 1967, the song did not enter the Billboard Hot 100 until February 1968.
 It spent a total of 16 weeks on the chart, reaching its peak at number 7 in the third week of May.
-"Love Is All Around" also performed well in Europe, becoming a top-twenty hit in several countries, though failed to recapture the success of the Troggs' early singles such as "Wild Thing" and "With a Girl Like You".
+"Love Is All Around" also performed well in Europe, becoming a top-twenty hit in several countries, though it failed to recapture the success of the Troggs' early singles such as "Wild Thing" and "With a Girl Like You".
 However, the song performed best in Southern Africa, where it topped the charts in South Africa and Rhodesia.